 A collective action initiative to "expand Tech access and education and increase Tech enterprise

 and employment" in New Mexico including a free online resource portal nmtechworks.com

 A collective action initiative to "improve STEM access and education and increase STEM enterprise and employment"

 in New Mexico

-including an online resource portal www.nmstemworks.com
+including a free online resource portal www.nmstemworks.com

 A regional initiative to support